-At its special event, the tech juggernaut announced three new iPhones: the iPhone 11, the iPhone 11 Pro and the iPhone 11 Pro Max.
-They all look a lot like last year models with same design and size, except with the camera, which got an overhaul.
+At its special event this year, the tech juggernaut announced three new iPhones: the iPhone 11, the iPhone 11 Pro, and the iPhone 11 Pro Max.
+They all look a lot like last year’s models with the same design and size, except with the camera, which got an overhaul.
 It was about time.

-In terms of battery life, which is a key point when it comes to buying a new phone, the iPhone 11 last one hour longer than the iPhone XR.
-If you worry about getting it wet, it’s rated IP68 with a maximum depth of 2 meters up to 30 minutes compared to the iPhone Pro that has a maximum depth of 4 meters up to 30 mins.
+In terms of battery life, which is a key point when it comes to buying a new phone, the iPhone 11 lasts one hour longer than the iPhone XR.
+It has an IP68 with a maximum depth of 2 meters up to 30 minutes.
+That’s not a big difference from the iPhone Pro that has a maximum depth of 4 meters up to 30 mins.

 The dual-lens camera of the iPhone 11 got all Apple Portrait Modes and doesn’t need to rely on AI to estimate the required depth of field data.
 After all, you’re not getting an average camera.
-In fact, it’s one of the best cameras combined with AI to deliver shockingly good photos.
+In fact, it’s one of the best cameras combined with AI to deliver excellent quality photos.

-The iPhone 11 is by far a better product than the iPhone XR could ever be, and additionally it costs less.
-The iPhone XR was Apple’s best selling iPhone in their lineup last year.
+The iPhone 11 is by far a better product than the iPhone XR could ever be, and additionally, it costs less.
+The iPhone XR was Apple’s best-selling iPhone in their lineup last year.
 The company sold more iPhone XR than iPhone XS and XS Max thanks to its price point.
 We can expect the same thing to happen again this year.

 It’s interesting how Apple seems to cannibalize its own high-end iPhones with a mid-range iPhone.
-Anyway, the company has no choice since iPhone sales have stalled over the past years, so with diversifying its iPhone lineup Apple is hoping to boost its secret iPhone sales.
+Anyway, the company has no choice since iPhone sales have stalled over the past years.
+So with diversifying its iPhone lineup, Apple is hoping to boost its secret iPhone sales.

 If you’re not an early adopter who needs the latest and greatest iPhone and is willing to pay top dollar each and every year for it, the iPhone 11 is the iPhone to buy.
 Give it a go, your wallet will thank you later.

 If you liked this article, then please share and/or recommend it to your friends so they can benefit from it too.